metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

 - `controller _Str_`

     The controller name where the actions are to be stored.
-Defaults to "api-{resource}", where resource is in its pluralised form.
+Defaults to `api-{resource}`, where resource is in its pluralised form.

     Routes will point to controller actions, the names of which follow the pattern `{http_method}_{resource}`, with